One of the most important responsibilities of Otonabee Conservation is protecting people and property from flooding.

 Flood Watch – Flooding is possible in specific watercourses or municipalities.
 Municipalities, emergency services and individual landowners in flood-prone areas should prepare.

 Flood Warning – Flooding is imminent or already occurring in specific watercourses or municipalities.
+Municipalities and individuals should take action to deal with flood conditions.
+This may include road closures and evacuations.

 Preparing for floods